Wireflows: Wireframe flow visualization for apps and webpages

 Wireflows and low-fidelity prototypes with Uizard

 To get started with Uizard, simply sign up to the Uizard app for free and get designing.
-You can upload your hand-drawn wireframes with Uizard’s Design Assistant, or you can start from scratch within the app itself.
+You can upload your hand-drawn wireframes with Uizard’s Wireframe Scanner, or you can start from scratch within the app itself.
 We even have UI templates to help you get up and running as quickly as possible!

-Once your wireframes are built out, you can then effortlessly add your interactions and user flow markup to turn your app or web design into a functioning, low-fidelity prototype.
+Once you have created your wireframes, you can then effortlessly add your interactions and user flow markup to turn your app or web design into a functioning, low-fidelity prototype.
 With Uizard’s smart sharing features, you can add multiple team members or stakeholders to your project and collaborate instantly in real-time, further removing any ambiguity from the ideation process.
-Building out your app or web page has never been easier.
+Designing an app or website has never been easier.

 Sign up to Uizard for free today and put your wireframing skills to the test.
 Want to find out more about the world of wireframes?
 Our wireframing guides have everything you could possibly need to know.
-Looking for something else, head over to the Uizard blog and discover our Uizarding world.
+Looking for something else, head over to the Uizard blog for more helpful articles like this one.